Key Message Blunders

 Example 1 triggers a confounding dual response: uncertainty and skepticism.
 "How could they know what my expectations are?"
 "Why be so presumptuous about how easily my expectations are exceeded?"
 "Do they really think that they can catch me off guard in my gauge of quality and service?"
 Because such thoughts come to mind when people encounter statements like this, they can be counterproductive in marketing.

 In example 3, a rhetorical question implies that one shopping mall is a superior place to shop for any reason, for any shopper, under any circumstances.
 What could be more effective at evoking skepticism, outright rejection as false, or insult?
-These effects on market perception can be counterproductive.
+Consider these effects on market perception counterproductive.

 When a promoter can promise an experience that consistently, appreciably distinguishes it from alternatives, credible truths make over-promising unnecessary.

-Better to articulate an authentic, basically relevant key message that reflects the thoughts and feelings shared by people who match the ideal client profile.
+Better to articulate an authentic, relevant key message that reflects values, thoughts, and feelings shared by people who match the ideal client profile.